 Fog, although rare, is also worth avoiding – as visibility on the water is critical for safety.
 But a little mist adds atmosphere and is fine…

 Air temperature – if it’s cold, wrap up warm, remembering a hat and gloves.
 Carry a drybag for extra layers, or for the layers you remove once you warm up.
 When you are standing up on a paddleboard you’re exposed to any wind, so remember the effects of wind chill.

-Water temperature – the water in the Thames is always pretty cold, averaging 12 degrees, and there’s a real risk of cold water shock even in summer (see https://gopaddling.info/cold-water-shock-what-is-it-and-how-can-i-prevent-it/ for more info).
+Water temperature – the water in the Thames is always pretty cold, averaging 12 degrees, and there’s a real risk of cold water shock even in summer (see this article on cold water shock for more info).
 Carry extra layers in case you take a dip, avoid cotton clothing, which is really cold when wet, even on warm days, and wear a wetsuit if water temperatures dip below 12 degrees.
 If you get wet, get those warm layers on quickly before your temperature drops.